jdalrymple/gitbeaker/README.md

 }
 ```

-> Note: supplying any pagination restrictions is call intensive.
+> Note: Supplying any pagination restrictions is call intensive.
 Some resources will require many requests which can put a significant load on the Gitlab Server.
 The general best practice would be setting the page request option to only return the first page if all results are not required.

 ### Sudo